How Do You Use Neem Oil On Houseplants?

 One of the most beneficial sources of neem oil is neem cakes.

-Consisting of the solids left over from extracting raw neem oil, neem cakes contain a small amount of Azadirachtin-rich oil, as well as many nutrients.
+Consisting of the solids left over from extracting raw neem oil, neem cakes contain a small amount of Azadirachtin-rich oil and many nutrients.

 The cakes are commonly used as a natural antibiotic for livestock and a natural compost fertilizer for plants.

-Neem cakes are most effective against grubs and insects which like to burrow into the soil around your plant.
+Neem cakes are most effective against grubs and insects that burrow into the soil around your plant.

 It also helps prevent fungal infections such as root rot and can be used to help plants recover from these infections.